 In this section we express the health risks that can occur through the use of Display Screen Equipment and how they can be prevented.

 This section provides an overview on how bad posture can lead to serious injury and how the correct posture can help you in day-to-day life

 This section shows how a workplace needs to look when it has been set up properly.
 This could include completing the DSE workstation assessments.

 Eye damage is one of the biggest problems that occur due to Display Screen Equipment.
 When using DSE your blink rate can reduce by up to half.
 In this section we express how a visual display unit can cause damage to your eyes and what measures that can be carried out to prevent the risks connected with DSC use, this could involve regular eye and eyesight tests.

 This section explains the law and regulations in accordance to laptops a long with other portable devices.

 This section expresses the electrical safety issues through the use of VDU.

-This section explains how damage through the use of DSE can be prevented when carrying out simple exercises.
+This section explains how health problems through the use of DSE can be prevented when carrying out simple exercises.

 If employees are trained in Display Screen Equipment Regulations 1992, you are reducing the risk of injuries occurring as well as protecting your workplace from claim.